AnnaLewan/SimplySAS/README.md

 PartSAS
 -----------------------------------------------------------------------------------------------------

 Performs part of genotyping of amplicon sequencing data by clustering errors and filtering artefacts.
+For now it can make one cluster (from dominant sequence) and find consensus seq for this cluster.

 To use:
 1. Download git repository: